 Water is the principal solvent for cleansing.
 Organic solvents (eg, acetone, petroleum products, propylene glycol) are very drying, can be irritating, and cause irritant or, less commonly, allergic contact dermatitis.
 Removal of hardened tar and dried paint from the skin may require a petrolatum-based ointment or commercial waterless cleanser.

 Moisturizers (emollients) restore water and oils to the skin and help maintain skin hydration.
 They typically contain glycerin, mineral oil, or petrolatum and are available as lotions, creams, ointments, and bath oils.
 Stronger moisturizers contain urea 2%, lactic acid 5 to 12%, and glycolic acid 10% (higher concentrations of glycolic acid are used as keratinolytics, eg, for ichthyosis).
 They are most effective when applied to already moistened skin (ie, after a bath or shower).
-Cold creams are moisturizing OTC emulsions of fats (eg, beeswax) and water.
+Cold creams are moisturizing over-the-counter (OTC) emulsions of fats (eg, beeswax) and water.

 Excessive moisture in intertriginous areas (eg, between the toes; in the intergluteal cleft, axillae, groin, and inframammary areas) can cause irritation and maceration.
 Powders dry macerated skin and reduce friction by absorbing moisture.
 However, some powders tend to clump and can be irritating if they become moist.
 Cornstarch and talc are most often used.
 Although talc is more effective, talc may cause granulomas if inhaled and is no longer used in baby powders.
 Cornstarch may promote fungal growth.
 Aluminum chloride solutions are another type of drying agent (often useful in hyperhidrosis).
 Super-absorbent powders (extremely absorbent powders) are occassionally required to dry very moist areas (eg, to treat intertrigo).